-Chunk CRCs are calculated using standard CRC methods with pre and post conditioning, as defined by ISO 3309 [ISO-3309] or ITU-T V.42 [ITU-V42].
-The CRC polynomial employed is is inverted (its ones complement is taken).
-This value is transmitted (stored in the file) MSB first.
-For the purpose of separating into bytes and ordering, the least significant bit of the 32-bit CRC is defined to be the coefficient of the $x^{31}$ term.
+Chunk CRCs are calculated using standard CRC methods with pre and post conditioning, as defined by ISO 3309 [ISO-3309] or ITU-T V.42 [ITU-T-V42].
+The CRC polynomial employed is

 The 32-bit CRC register is initialized to all 1's, and then the data from each byte is processed from the least significant bit (1) to the most significant bit (128).
-After all the data bytes are processed, the CRC register
+After all the data bytes are processed, the CRC register is inverted (its ones complement is taken).
+This value is transmitted (stored in the file) MSB first.
+For the purpose of separating into bytes and ordering, the least significant bit of the 32-bit CRC is defined to be the coefficient of the x^{31} term.